RREE/Pico-Setup-Ada/setup_probe.md

 ## Software

-Get the latest software from the Github [repository](https://github.com/raspberrypi/debugprobe/releases)
+Get the latest software from the Github [repository](https://github.com/raspberrypi/debugprobe/releases).
+As we use a Pico board as debugger, be sure to pick `debugprobe_on_pico.u2f`.

 https://raspberry-projects.com/pi/microcontrollers/programming-debugging-devices/debugging-using-another-pico